godaddy/eslint-plugin-i18n-json/README.md

 - automatic case-sensitive ascending sort of all keys in the translation file
 - default severity: error | 2
 - **options**
   - `sortFunctionPath`: String (Optional).
 Absolute path to a module which exports a custom sort function.
 The function should return the desired order of translation keys.
-The rule will do a level order traversal of translations object and call this custom sort at each level of the object, hence supporting nested objects.
+The rule will do a level order traversal of the translations and call this custom sort at each level of the object, hence supporting nested objects.
 This option takes precedence over the `order` option.
+      - **NOTE**: eslint does additional verification passes on your files after a "fix" is applied.
+Ensure your sort function won't switch the ordering once the keys are already sorted.
+For example, if your sort function looks like `Object.keys(translations).reverse()`, then on the initial pass your keys would be sorted, but in the next pass you would reverse the ordering again. eslint will not apply the intended sorting fixes in this scenarios.
       - `Function(translations: Object) : Array`
       ```javascript
       // .eslintrc.js